Watch Green Day perform with 10-year-old fan in San Francisco

 “Do you really know how to play?”
 Armstrong questioned Montgomery.
 “Alright, kid – get your ass up here!”

-The child – who sported an ‘American Idiot’-style black-and-red get-up – then began strumming along to a cover Operation Ivy‘s 1989 track ‘Knowledge’ before making his way down the runway towards the audience.
+The child – who sported an ‘American Idiot’-style black-and-red get-up – then began strumming along to a cover of Operation Ivy‘s 1989 track ‘Knowledge’, before making his way down the runway towards the audience.

 We Love Montgomery ❤️ Thanks for jamming with us at @sfoutsidelands https://t.co/RhR8fVezFK pic.twitter.com/egPMpW34UA